What Is Dual Diagnosis?

 When an individual suffers from a mental disorder, they experience a higher risk of addiction.

-- Many individuals with mental disorders try to self-medicate with the use of drugs and alcohol, hoping to alleviate their symptoms as least for a while.
+- Many individuals with mental disorders try to self-medicate with the use of drugs and alcohol, hoping to alleviate their symptoms at least for a while.
 Unfortunately, this often backfires and causes an addiction.

 - Mental illness, trauma, and other psychological disorders are serious risk factors for addiction.
 The more risk factors a person has, the more likely any substance abuse on their part could become addictive.

-You may be likely to have two comorbid disorders if you are
+You may be likely to have two comorbid disorders if you are:

 - Experiencing severe psychological and/or behavioral symptoms